 Finalists Named for Atlanta’s Cox Conserves Heroes Program, Public Asked to Vote

-Atlanta's Cox Conserves Hero will be announced on November 15.
+Atlanta's 2011 Cox Conserves Hero will be announced November 18.

-The finalists were selected by a judging panel of local environmental leaders, including:
+The finalists were selected by a judging circle comprised of local environmental leaders, including:

 About Cox Conserves Heroes